 What training do I need to continue to be licensed?

-You will need six hours of training each year, and three hours of this training must be in a group setting.
-Additionally, you must keep current certification in CPR and first aid training (every two years) and mandatory reporter training (once every five years after that).
+All Iowa foster families need six hours of training each year, and three hours of this training must be in a group setting.
+Additionally, you must keep current certification in CPR and first aid training (every two years) and mandatory reporter training (once every three years after that).

 Always feel free to contact your LSI Support Worker with any questions.